ThomasWarn/NEUNet/README.md

 # Requirements
 pip install requirements.txt

-A GPU with ~8 GB of VRAM
+A GPU with 8GB+ of VRAM

 32GB+ of system RAM